 Any of these rules infractions can result in a time penalty or race disqualification.
 The discretion and final ruling reside with the Race Director.

-Powerade is our fluids partner for the race and will be offered at aid stations.
+Powerade is our fluids partner for the race and will be offered as well as water at aid stations.

 Friends and family can track your progress in the Marathon and Half throughout the course through our timing company and mobile app.
 Links will be available on the website.
 Results for all events will be published on our website and social media during and immediately following the race.